 Certificate Practicums

 In our programs, we don’t just emphasize theoretical knowledge; we also recognize the significance of practical experience.
 Many of our certificate programs incorporates a practicum, a hands-on, real-world application of the skills and concepts you’ll learn.
 These practica allow you to put your newfound knowledge into action, gaining invaluable experience in a classroom or educational setting.
 Explore these unique pathways to discover how they can shape your future in teaching and academia.
 Explore the five options below.
+Registration for all practicums is housed in our certificate management system EVE.

 In-Class Observation